 6. Princess Mononoke (1997)

 This film about the struggle between forest gods and human development and technology was a major critical and commercial success for Studio Ghibli and helped pave the way for future English-language releases from the studio in the United States.
+Princess Mononoke focuses on three separate characters, a forest prince named Ashitaka, a woman Lady Eboshi who specializes in industrial development, and San a human girl who was raised by wolves.

 5. Grave of the Fireflies (1988)